Should You Leave or Should You Stay?

 Is your relationship just so-so?
 Do you think about breaking up?
 Maybe you’re not sure if you still love or ever loved your partner.
 Even if you're being abused, you may still love your partner and think being single again would be worse and not guarantee that you'd meet someone better.
 Perhaps you fight and never resolve anything.
 On the other hand, maybe he or she has good traits – but something is missing.
 Do your parents or friends think that he or she is great – but you're still unhappy?
 Or do they urge you to leave, yet you hope things will improve?

 You feel the romance is gone, but tell yourself it doesn't last anyway.
 You want someone to connect with physically, emotionally, mentally, and spiritually, but wonder if your expectations are too high.
 Friends say you’re lucky if you get one out of four elements, or “He doesn’t hit you.
 He has a job.”
 Still, you’re restless or feel a vacuum instead of connection.

-How do you decide what’s the right thing to do?
+How do you decide what the right thing to do is?

 Steps to Take Before Breaking Up

 You may think your relationship is hopeless.
 But before you throw in the towel, try these steps:

 - Make an inventory.
 Assess your needs and prioritize them.
 Think of the four above categories and add financial, social, and more.
 This is very individual.
 To a feeling-type individual, sharing emotions is number one. f this is you, you may be feeling emotionally abandoned.
 Someone else values intellectual conversation, while another, shared interests, a travel companion, or financial stability.
 This is why no one can tell you what you should do.